Akita's Traditional Cedar Buckets and Barrels

 What Is Akita Cedar?

-The production process of Akita cedar crafts by proficient artisans is shot at a workshop in Odate city in Akita prefecture.
+The production process of Akita cedar crafts by proficient artisans is shot at a workshop in Odate, Akita.

-It can be said that it’s a suitable material to make a container for preserving foods and daily products.
+It can be said that Akita cedar crafts are a suitable material to make a container for preserving foods and daily products.

-The rich forest in Akita, covered in deep snow, makes original production culture flourish.
+The rich forest in Akita, covered in deep snow, has made the woodworking culture of Akita flourish.

 Traditional Japanese Crafts- Akita Woodworking